Back when I had a heart attack in June 2016, my doctors put me on a Statin. The name of the Statin they put me on is Crestor.

 Why I Quit Statins

-About a month ago, I read an article about reasons why statins are not good for you.
+About a month ago, I read an article about the reasons why statins are not good for you.
 Statins have many side effects, and at best, they only reduce heart attack risk by a very small percentage (as I recall, it is like a 1% reduction in risk).
 One of the downsides of statins that I read in this article was that statins make it hard for your body to go into Ketosis.
 Ketosis means that your body has shifted from burning carbohydrates (sugars) for its fuel and instead is burning fat.
 Hmmm… I do a ketogenic diet, along with fasting, as an effort to stay in ketosis all of the time.
 I want my body burning fat, and I don’t even eat carbs anymore, except a very small amount of carbs in vegetables.
 If statins were making it hard for my body to shift to ketosis, that was directly against the goal that I was striving for!

 So, that very day, after reading the article, I decided to stop using the statin.
-My diabetes was already gone, and the only real reason I had been given for needing a statin was because although my cholesterol was low, it should be even lower because I was diabetic.
+My diabetes was already gone, and the only real reason I had been given for needing a statin was that although my cholesterol was low, it should be even lower because I was diabetic.
 Well, since I was no longer diabetic, why would I need a statin?
 I quit immediately.

 I had been on a plateau and not losing weight for some time up until that point.
 Within days, though, I started losing significant weight again!

-Bye bye statins.
+Bye, bye statins.
 Frankly, I don’t miss you.